EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 ## Federated IaaS

-The EGI Federated Cloud Infrastructure as a Service (IaaS) resource centres deploy a Cloud Management Framework (CMF) that provide users with an API-based service for management of Virtual Machines and associated Block Storage to enable persistence and Networks to enable connectivity of the Virtual Machines
+The EGI Federated Cloud Infrastructure-as-a-Service (IaaS) resource centres deploy a Cloud Management Framework (CMF) that provide users with an API-based service for management of Virtual Machines and associated Block Storage to enable persistence and Networks to enable connectivity of the Virtual Machines